Plastic Tanks, Collapsible Tanks & More

 Water tanks are used for primary storage of purified drinking water or as secondary storage for reserve water for wild fire fighting, emergency water supply or even fire sprinklers capacity enhancement.
 Reserve water storage is a fast growing market where supply is sporadic or pressure is not sufficient to meet the FM fire code.

-Our bladders have been used in residential buildings and commercial application to reduce the risk of fire and also costly insurance.
+Our bladders have been used in residential buildings and commercial application to increase fire response efficiency and costly insurance.

 Drinking Potable H2O

 Tanks are very important in drought prone areas where fresh potable drinking water supply is limited.
-Water is often stored above ground or below ground in cisterns.
-Recycling and reusing this natural resource is achieved through the use of filtration, reverse osmosis,chemical treatment, boiling or sterilization kits.
+Water can be stored above or below ground.
+Water can be recycled and reused by filtration, reverse osmosis, chemical treatment, boiling or sterilization kits.

-Algae growth, insects and debris infiltration into the storage containers is a challenge and using appropriate mesh fittings and filters will reduce particles entering the supply.
+Algae growth, insects and debris in drinking water storage containers is a challenge; however, using appropriate mesh fittings and filters will reduce particles entering the supply and help keep your water pure.
 Growth inside the tanks can be reduced by periodic cleaning and treatment.
-If this cannot be purified the grey water can be reused for toilet flushing or irrigation.
+If your liquid cannot be purified, the grey water can be reused for toilet flushing or irrigation.